k-omura/truetype_Arduino/README.md

   truetype.setTextColor(0x00, 0x00);

-  //Write a string to the framebuffer truetype.textDraw(10, 10, L"The quick brown fox jumps over the lazy dog");
+  //Write a string to the framebuffer truetype.textDraw(10, 10, "The quick brown fox jumps over the lazy dog");

   //Export framebuffer to screen
   FLASH_TO_SCREEN();